【AEA 2022 Alumni】

 Investment Manager,

-New Zealand Trade & Enterprise
+New Zealand Trade and Enterprise

 Japan aims to reduce its greenhouse gas emissions to 46% by 2030.
 Unlike many other sources of energy, ammonia emits no carbon dioxide when burned.